 CIF Value = Customs Value + Insurance Amount + Freight Costs

-completing the documentation, and delivering the parcel to the receiver.
+your shipment, completing the documentation, and delivering the parcel

 Thresholds

-(A prescription may be required to prove the individual requires the medication.)
+CAD).
+(A prescription may be required to prove the individual requires

 Currency